glee4810/ehrsql-2024/README.md

-## <a name="scorer_and_official_evaluation_metric"></a>Evaluation Metric
+## <a name="evaluation"></a>Evaluation

-The scorer for the task is located in the scorer module.
-The scorer (scoring.py) will report the official evaluation score.
-More details about the metric in the [Evaluation](https://www.codabench.org/competitions/1889) tab on the task website.
+The scorer (scoring.py in the scorer module) will report the official evaluation score for the task.
+For more details about the metric, please refer to the [Evaluation](https://www.codabench.org/competitions/1889) tab on the Codabench website.